 IIS installation steps (Windows 7 and above)

 - Go to Control panel, click on Programs and Turn Windows features on or off

 - Tick "Internet Information Services" and "Internet Information Services / Application Development Features / CGI"

 It is strongly recommended to use only the official MS Platform installer, it automatically installs all necessary components and facilitates easy configuration with PHP manager.
 Manual installation attempts often fail or may not allow Moodle to function properly.
 Unfortunately MS does not usually distribute up-to-date version of PHP, you may need to download them manually.

-- Install latest PHP 5.5.x using Web Platform Installer
+- Install latest PHP 5.6.5 or above using Web Platform Installer

-- Install URL Rewrite 2.0 using Web Platform Installer
+- [Optional] Install URL Rewrite 2.0 using Web Platform Installer

 Optionally you may install the required components manually: